Tickets to the Palace of Versailles: ticket types, prices, how to avoid queues, etc.

-My advice is not to wait to buy tickets at the box office, because you may have to wait for a long time.
-To avoid this, I recommend you to buy tickets in advance and choose the specific time slot in which you will go, so you will save time.
+My advice is not to wait to buy tickets at the box office, because you may have to spend a long time waiting.
+To avoid this, I recommend you to buy your tickets in advance and choose the specific time slot in which you will go, so you will save time.

-Versailles is a huge and spectacular place, you don't want to waste time waiting in line!
+Versailles is a huge and spectacular place, you don't want to waste time in line!

-The Palace and Gardens of Versailles are so immense that the best way to visit them is with a guided tour.
-This way you are sure to see the main sights and also understand every piece of art and history that surrounds you.
+Yes, it is highly recommended to take a guided tour of Versailles.
+The Palace and the Gardens are so huge that the best way to visit them is with a guided tour.
+This way you are sure to see the main thing and also understand every piece of art and history that surrounds you.

-In addition, by buying your ticket and booking your tour in advance, you avoid waiting in line at the ticket office and you can enjoy your visit from minute one.
+Moreover, by buying your ticket and booking your tour in advance, you avoid waiting in line at the ticket office and you can enjoy your visit from the very first minute.

 How to buy tickets to the Palace of Versailles at the ticket office

-It's very simple!
+It's easy!
 The ticket offices are located to the left of the Cour d'Honneur, which welcomes visitors to Versailles.
 There you can buy general admission tickets.
 The wait is about 40 minutes and the price is around 27€.
 If you want to avoid queues, I recommend you to buy them in advance.
-So you will not have to wait your turn at the box office and you will save almost an extra hour in line.
+So you will not have to wait your turn at the ticket office and you will save almost an extra hour in line.

 If you only want to buy the entrance to the Domaine de Trianon to visit the accommodation that Louis XIV built and then enjoyed so much Marie Antoinette, you should go to the ticket counters of the palace.

-Once you buy your ticket at any of the ticket offices, you will have to go to Access A and, there, wait for about an hour, as it is usually very crowded.
-If you want to save yourself that wait, be sure to book a priority access ticket (through door B), where the queue is always faster (about 20 minutes waiting time).
+Once you buy the ticket at any of the ticket offices, you will have to go to Access A and, there, wait about an hour, as it is usually very crowded.
+If you want to save yourself that wait, be sure to book a priority access ticket (through gate B), where the queue is always faster (about 20 minutes wait).

-If I have purchased a Paris sightseeing pass, are the tickets to Versailles included?
+If I have bought a Paris Sightseeing Pass, do I have the entrance tickets to Versailles included?

-That's right, included in the Paris Pass or Paris Museum Pass are tickets to the Palace and Gardens of Versailles.
+Yes, within the Paris Pass or the Paris Museum Pass are included the entrances to the Palace and Gardens of Versailles.
 These passes are a great option if you want to save queues and secure your entrance to the vast majority of Paris tourist attractions.